 What better way to enjoy lunch than directly on the water on a beautiful, sunny day?
 On my final day in Portland I opted for Dimillo’s, the only floating restaurant in Portland, constructed from an old auto ferry.
 It’s been around since the 1980s, so it is a Portland institution.
 The demographic is largely 60-plus and well-heeled, but you can’t beat the views.
 Valet parking is complimentary, and your parking ticket for the pay lot is validated by the restaurant.

-On my travels, I try to visit each state capitol and photograph the capitol building.
-Of course, the capitol of Maine is Augusta.
+On my travels, I try to visit each state capital and photograph the capitol building.
+Of course, the capital of Maine is Augusta.
 As I researched this trip I found a lovely campground on a lake, called Augusta West.
 Driving there, I learned the campground was not in Western Augusta at all; it is located in the town of Winthrop, Maine, smack dab in the Lakes Region of the state.
 There are 12 lakes and ponds within the township of Winthrop.
 In fairness, it is west of Augusta, but it’s a good 20-minute drive to downtown.
 Once again I must remind myself to use Google Maps and Google Earth before committing to a reservation.

 I had no sooner put Nellie in park than I was visited by two denizens of the campground – Richard, who has been coming for 10 years and recently had hip surgery, and Sheldon, 20 years and counting, my passenger-side neighbor.
 Turns out most of the campers at Augusta West keep RVs and manufactured homes on the lake as vacation homes; many live less than a half-hour away.
 The park maintains 25 spots for transients like me.